Jason Heyward Preview, Player Props: Dodgers vs. Giants

-Jason Heyward -- with an on-base percentage of .229 in his past 10 games, 113 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the San Francisco Giants, with Keaton Winn on the mound, on September 29 at 10:15 PM ET.
+On Saturday, Jason Heyward (.182 slugging percentage in past 10 games, with zero homers) and the Los Angeles Dodgers face the San Francisco Giants, whose starting pitcher will be Tristan Beck.
+First pitch is at 9:05 PM ET.

 Sportsbook Promo Codes